-Sarah K. Camp, MAT, Immigrant and Refugee Services Program Coordinator.
-Sarah brings extensive experience in program design, trauma-informed communication, and client-centered collaboration.
+Sarah K. Camp, MAT is the Immigrant and Refugee Services Program Coordinator at Las Cumbres Community Services, where she brings extensive experience in program design, trauma-informed communication, and client-centered collaboration.
 With a background in education, nonprofit leadership, and refugee support, she has successfully developed and managed programs that connect immigrant and asylum-seeking families with essential services.
 Sarah is skilled in facilitating culturally responsive spaces, fostering community partnerships, and ensuring compliance with grant and policy requirements.
 She has previously served as the Director of Asylum Programs at ABQ FaithWorks and held leadership roles in education and advocacy organizations.
 Holding a Master of Arts in Teaching from Eastern Kentucky University, she is passionate about building inclusive pathways for immigrant and refugee communities to thrive.
-Sarah's project coordination and evaluation Level of Effort to this project will be .075, on average three hours weekly.
+Sarah's project coordination and evaluation Level of Effort to this project will be .125, on average five hours weekly.